GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 <!--
 **Note: check the logs**

-To work properly, Casa requires stable dependent components (filesystem, ldap, oxd, oxauth, servlet container, etc).
+To work properly, Casa requires stable dependent components (filesystem, database, oxd, oxauth, servlet container, etc).
 Thus, it's important to determine if all expected services are working properly.

 At startup, the app gathers a good amount of information from its environment.
 If something is missing or went wrong, messages will be shown in the log.
 Some messages may warn you about parameters not supplied that were simply inferred for you.